maglab/GeneLength_supplementary/README.md

 # GeneLength_supplementary
 This GitHub provides the supplementary material for the following unpublished article:

 Lopes I, Altab G, Raina P, de Magalhaes JP.
-"Gene size matters: What determines gene length in the human genome?"
+"Gene size matters: An analysis of gene length in the human genome"